-Crypto Tax Free Countries 2024
+Crypto Tax Free Countries 2026

 Thinking about packing up your bags and heading to a crypto tax haven to avoid paying tax on crypto?
-While most countries around the world tax subject crypto to Capital Gains Tax or Income Tax - there are still a few crypto tax havens and countries where you'll pay less crypto tax.
-Learn all about the best countries for crypto taxes to move to in 2024.
+Learn all about the best crypto tax-free countries to move to in 2026.

-11 best crypto tax free countries
+12 best crypto tax free countries

 Germany

-We’ll start by saying that crypto isn’t totally tax free in Germany - but they do have some quirky crypto tax rules that mean investors can legally avoid crypto taxes in Germany.
+We’ll start by saying that crypto isn’t totally tax free in Germany, but they do have some quirky crypto tax rules that mean investors can legally avoid crypto taxes in Germany.

-Germany views Bitcoin and other cryptocurrencies as private money - not a capital asset.
-This matters because if you hold your crypto for more than a year, when you later sell, swap or spend your crypto - you’ll pay no tax on it.
+Germany views Bitcoin and other cryptocurrencies as private money, not a capital asset.
+This matters because if you hold your crypto for more than a year, when you later sell, swap, or spend your crypto, you’ll pay no tax on it.

-Holding your crypto is key - because crypto held for less than a year is taxed unless the profit is less than €600.
+Holding your crypto is key, because crypto held for less than a year is taxed unless the profit is less than €600.

 So provided you HODL, your crypto is tax free in Germany.
 But before you pack your bags for Berlin, it’s not all good news when it comes to crypto tax.